mikependon/RepoDB.NET/pages/mappers/FluentMapper.md

 layout: default
 sidebar: mappers
 title: "FluentMapper"
-description: "A class that is used to define a mapping for the target data entity in a fluent way."
+description: "A class that is being used to define a mapping for the target data entity in a fluent way."
 permalink: /mapper/fluentmapper
 tags: [repodb, class, fluentmapper, orm, hybrid-orm, sqlserver, sqlite, mysql, postgresql]
 parent: MAPPERS